-Theologian James K. A. Smith in his book On the Road With Saint Augustine offers us a blueprint to modern spiritual life that looks for help from the great hero of the faith – Saint Augustine.
-Smith’s book is necessary reading for navigating life with God in the modern world.
+Theologian James K. A. Smith in his book On the Road With Saint Augustine offers a blueprint to modern spiritual life, retrieving the insights of Saint Augustine.
+Smith’s book is necessary reading for navigating life with God in the today’s world.
 But I want to take us back even farther.
 I want to take us to a different road seven miles outside of Jerusalem.
-On that road, some 2,000 years ago, two unsuspecting disciples had an encounter that changed their life.
+On that road, two unsuspecting disciples had an encounter that changed their life.

 Luke 24:13-35 gives us the story of two disheartened disciples plodding their way on the road to Emmaus.
 Sometimes grief gives you tunnel vision.
-Which may explain why these two disciples fail to realize that none other than Jesus Christ joins their journey.
-These disciples began walking to Emmaus as disheartened followers of God (Luke 24:17-21) and ended their journey awakened to the reality of Christ (Luke 24:31-32).
+Which may explain why these disciples fail to realize that none other than Jesus Christ has joined their journey.
+They began walking to Emmaus as disheartened followers of God (Luke 24:17-21) but end their journey awakened to the reality of Christ (Luke 24:31-32).
 How did it happen?

 1.)
 Spiritual renewal comes through talking with Jesus about the things that matter most.

 Jesus asks these two disciples a question, “What is this conversation that you are holding with each other as you walk?”
 And just like that these disciples (unbeknownst to them) go from merely talking about Jesus, to actually talking with Jesus.
 There is a very big difference between talking about Jesus and actually talking with Jesus.

 Before Jesus joined them these disciples were talking about the things that had happened in Jerusalem, most significantly the things that happened to Jesus.
 They were talking about Jesus.
 When we talk about something, we’re able to stand at a distance from the subject matter.
 We can talk about it rationally, logically, and with objectivity.